Integrating the medical electrical equipment safety standard series, IEC 60601, into the design process

 - Specify Device Classifications

-- Document Risk Assessment and Risk Controls (for given hazards and foreseeable sequence of events)
+- Create Risk Management records (for given hazards and foreseeable sequence of events), and document in Test Report Form

-- Specify System Testing (for orthopedic system cart)
+- Specify System Test Plan (for arthroscopic system cart)